 News / May 25, 2026

-NSA UMBRA UAP files: the "13 MiGs" line and what the records show
+NSA UMBRA UAP files: the "13 MiGs" line, page by page

-A Disclosure Foundation FOIA appeal produced 334 pages of NSA UAP records, including TOP SECRET UMBRA pages and a line about 13 MiGs chasing one UFO.
+A 334-page NSA FOIA release includes TOP SECRET UMBRA UAP records, SIGINT fragments, and a line about 13 MiGs chasing one UFO.

-The U.S. Disclosure Foundation has published a 334-page National Security Agency FOIA production on historical UAP-related records.
+The U.S. Disclosure Foundation has published a 334-page National Security Agency FOIA production of historical UAP-related records.

-The release is not a clean archive.
-It is a stack of old intelligence-message pages, classification markings, redactions, and short visible fragments.
-Many pages are still hard to read.
-Some entries include ordinary explanations.
-Others are more awkward: fighters scrambled, objects tracked, lights changing direction, and one visible line saying that 13 MiGs chased one UFO.
+The release is raw: scanned intelligence-message pages, classification markings, exemption labels, and short visible fragments.
+Some pages are nearly empty.
+Some include ordinary explanations.
+Others are stranger: fighters scrambled, objects tracked, lights changing direction, and one visible line stating that 13 MiGs chased one UFO.

-That line travels well online.
+That line traveled.
 The file around it is still mostly blacked out.

 What was released

-The public PDF is 334 pages long.
-It contains scanned records with NSA document identifiers, redaction boxes, declassification markings, and exemption labels.
+The public PDF runs 334 pages.
+It contains scanned records with NSA document identifiers, redaction boxes, declassification stamps, and exemption labels.
 The visible text is uneven.
-Some pages are almost empty.
-Other pages preserve enough language to identify sightings, aircraft reactions, altitudes, bearings, and brief assessments.
+Some pages preserve enough language to identify sightings, aircraft reactions, altitudes, bearings, and brief assessments.

 This is not the same kind of material as the recent PURSUE video releases.
 There is no new public sensor video here.
-The record is older, text-heavy, and mostly built from intelligence-message traffic.
+The record is older, text-heavy, and built mostly from SIGINT message traffic.

 The "13 MiGs" page

-The most shareable page is page 236 of the PDF.
+The most quoted page is 236 of the PDF.

 It carries a TOP SECRET UMBRA marking and a visible fragment that reads: "UFO'S: 13 MIG'S CHASED ONE UFO."

-The public record therefore shows a classified NSA-held item about a fighter reaction to a UFO report.
-It does not show the full incident.
+What remains is a classified NSA item describing a fighter reaction to a UFO report.
+The full incident is not in the file.

 Other readable fragments